springfall2008/batpred/README.md

 Please see the sections below for how to achieve each step.
 This is just a checklist of things:

 1. Make sure GivTCP is installed and running - [GivTCP install](#givtcp-install)
-2. Install AppDeamon if you haven't already  - [AppDaemon install](#appdaemon-install)
+2. Install AppDaemon if you haven't already  - [AppDaemon install](#appdaemon-install)
 3. Install HACS if you haven't already - [HACS install](#hacs-install)
 4. Install Predbat using HACS - [Predbat install](#predbat-install)
 5. Install Solcast if you haven't already [Solcast install](#solcast-install)
    - Also check Solcast is being auto-updated a few times a day and that you see the data in Home Assistant
 6. If you have Octopus Energy then install the Octopus Energy plugin (if you haven't already)  - [Octopus energy](#octopus-energy)
    - If you have Octopus Intelligent also install the Intelligent plugin
-7. Go and edit apps.yml (in config/appdeamon/apps/predbat/config/apps.yml) to match your system - [config.yml settings](#configyml-settings)
+7. Go and edit apps.yml (in config/appdaemon/apps/predbat/config/apps.yml) to match your system - [config.yml settings](#configyml-settings)
    - Inverter settings match the names in GivTCP -  should be automatic but if you have _2 names you will have to edit apps.yml)
      - You have set the right number of inverters (**num_inverters**)
      - Adjust your **inverter_limit** as required
    - You have your energy rates set correctly either using Octopus Plugin or entered manually
    - That the Solcast plugin is matching the configuration correctly - should be automatic
    - If you have a car charging sensor you might want to add that also to help make predictions more accurate
-   - Then check the AppDeamon logfile and make sure you have no errors or warnings that are unexpected
+   - Then check the AppDaemon log file and make sure you have no errors or warnings that are unexpected
    - And check **predbat.status** in Home Assistant to check it's now Idle (errors are reported here too)
 8. Add the Predbat entities to your dashboard  - [Output data](#output-data)
 9. Follow the configuration guide to tune things for your system  - [Configuration guide](#configuration-guide)